Getting started with AWS Cost Anomaly Detection

 Represents how abnormal a certain anomaly is accounting for historical spending patterns.
 A low severity generally suggests a small spike compared to historical spend and a high severity suggests a big spike.
 However, a small spike with historically consistent spend is categorized as high severity.
 And, similarly, a big spike with irregular historical spend is categorized as low severity.

-Viewing your detected anomalies and root causes
+Viewing your detected anomalies and potential root causes

 After you create your monitors, AWS Cost Anomaly Detection evaluates your future spend.
 Based on your defined alert subscriptions, you might start receiving alerts within 24 hours.